RiyaMathew-11/simple-cal/README.md

 # simple-calculator
-SImple calculator for wed using html, css and js
+SImple calculator for web using html, css and js